ndd21/PHYS281/docs/demo-compound-data-types.md

 3
 ```

-You can initialise a list containing multiple instances of a particular value, e.g., initialising it
+You can initialise a list to contain multiple instances of a particular value, e.g., initialising it
 to contain 10 zeros, with:

 ```python